lxjv/concorde/src/posts/pika.md

 There is currently three ways to customise a Pika blog:

 - Blog Title
-- Subdomain on pika.page, no custom domains yet
+- Subdomain on pika.page, no custom domains yet (UPDATE 2024-01-22: Pika now lets you use custom domains when you subscribe.)
 - A description box that shows up on the home of your blog

 No theming, nothing.
 There used to be a theme option where you could choose between 4 preset themes, but that got removed and replaced with a [link to an update post](https://pika.pika.page/posts/we-re-removing-our-theme-option-for-now).
 As of 2024-01-09 (EN: One day after they removed the option), theming hasn't been added back yet.
 I'll update this post when they do.

+> UPDATE (2024-01-22): Pika has readded theming!

 ### Ending notes
 Am I switching to Pika for Concorde?
 Obviously not.
 I just spent 2 months creating this from scratch.

 For other projects though, that don't need formatting though?
 Yeah, it's a good service, that can only get better with time.
 After all, they are still in Alpha.

 So I'm going to keep my account around, for 2 reasons.
 One, I genuinely think that this is a good service, yes even if it needs a few tweaks.
 Two, I need a place to put poetry.
 I've working on a poetry collection for a few years and have been looking for a place to post excerpts from it.
 I'll talk about it later though.
-You can look at it though, it's called [Neverending](https://la.pika.page)
+You can look at it now though, it's called [Neverending](https://la.pika.page).